Homemade Caramel Apples Recipe

 Difficulty Intermediate (requires candy thermometer)

-Why Homemade Caramel Apples Are Better
+Why Make Caramel Apples at Home?

 Choosing the Best Apples